 The Taste of Candy and Strawberries:

 This time when our bodies connected I went down, down hard.
-My body crumpled underneath my legs unnaturally and for a while it was all I could do to simply lie there.
+My body crumpled underneath my legs unnaturally and for a while it was all I could do but simply lie there.
 The linoleum floor was cool against my back as I stared up at a popcorn ceiling that would most likely test positive for asbestos.

 So when in doubt – I say – be snarky (or do nothing).
-"What the heck buddy?"
+"What the heck?"
 My mind finally caught up with the shock of being impelled onto the floor, elbows slid under the back of my ribs to give me a lift in thrusting myself onto my feet.
 I regarded him, his handsome old-fashioned face, his golden animal-eater eyes, his lanky build and sharp jawline.
 Everything was angular, all sharp edges and symmetry – unnatural.
 Like a Michelangelo carving.

 "You walked into me."
 His face curled into a pouty smirk.

 "Do all you Cullen's say that."
 I brushed off invisible dust particles and flung my feet into motion.
 His anxiety was suffocating me, the stout vampire-loving lady's pity was bringing on a headache and this office suddenly seemed too hot and far too small to hold three bodies.

 "What are you?"
 His body shifted to block my exit; it was then that I realized he'd been watching me as well.
 Not watching little malefica, studying.
 Even thousands of miles away Aro still managed to, like flipping a light switch, revert me into that shy to-be married maiden he'd first encountered.

 The animal-eaters contorted face was intent on me, Aro – my subconscious – had been right he was studying me.
 His seriousness pushed the air from my lungs in short bursts, I did not want him any closer to me than necessary.
 Yet, he leaned closer, critically examining my eyes the way government hired physicians would examine an alien species.